MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/advances.md

 ## Deduction of Advance

-- Deduction of Advance payments and already paid or claimed VAT from final invoices.
+- Deduction of advance payments and already paid or claimed VAT from final invoices.
 - Deduction is done when posting final invoice proportionally.
 - The module offers a tool for linking advance invoices with the final document.
 - It is possible to change/supplement/cancel the linking of the advance invoice with the final document before it is posted.